ziirish/burp-ui/docs/advanced_usage.rst

     tmpdir = /tmp
     # how many time to wait for the monitor to answer (in seconds)
     timeout = 5
+    # since burp-2.1.10, timestamps have local offsets, if we detect a burp-server
+    # version greater than 2.1.10 we'll suppose every backup was made with that
+    # version.
+If this is not the case, you may end-up with wrongly computed backup
+    # dates in the clients overview.
+For that reason, you can enable the
+    # 'deep_inspection' option which will check every backup logs in order to
+    # find out which server version was used.
+    # The drawback is this process requires some extra work that may slow-down
+    # burp-ui.
+    deep_inspection = false

 Each option is commented, but here is a more detailed documentation: